yangwhale/scaling-book-cn/tpus.md

 4. **FLOPs:** we're performing a total of $$2 \cdot 8 \cdot 128 \cdot 1024 \cdot 128 \cdot 1024 = 2.7 \times 10^{11}$$ FLOPs, and since we can perform `1.97e14` bf16 FLOPs/s, we get 1.3ms.

 An upper bound for the total time is the sum of all of these times, but since the TPU can typically overlap these operations, we can think of this as a pipelining problem that's bottlenecked by the slowest piece.
-Assuming that's true, then the answer is about 150-200ms.
+Assuming that's true, then the answer is at least 167ms, likely closer to 200ms with imperfect overlapping.

 {% enddetails %}